Britain's New Isolationism

 Britain’s retreat from military intervention in Syria has no proud author.
 The parliamentary vote that apparently settled the matter was a humiliation for the Prime Minister but also a shock to those who humiliated him.

 In November 2009, David Cameron gave the Hugo Young Lecture, sponsored by The Guardian in memory of its highly respected columnist.
 Young had died of cancer in the autumn of 2003 after a splendid swan song, a final year of controlled rage.
-Sooner and more clearly than almost any other English journalist, including colleagues at his own paper, he saw through the imposture by which Tony Blair—whom Young had once much admired—took his country into the Iraq war.

 The only real choice is between pushing for regime change and not getting involved.
 He should choose the second one